Family Medicine San Diego Medical Center - Curriculum

 Orthopedics/Sports Medicine

-Sports Medicine: Residents work one-on-one with Sports Medicine fellowship trained Family Physicians in the Primary Care Sports Medicine Clinic.
-Residents focus on the evaluation of athletic/sports related issues, illnesses, and injuries.
+Sports Medicine: Residents work one-on-one with Sports Medicine fellowship trained Family Physicians in Primary Care Sports Medicine Clinics.
+Residents focus on the evaluation of athletic/sports related issues, illnesses and injuries.
 In addition to treatment of sports/athletic related injuries, emphasis is placed on injury prevention and safety during exercise.
-Residents are taught how to determine appropriate radiological imaging and interpretation.
+Residents are taught exam skills and how to determine appropriate radiological imaging and interpretation.
 Experience is provided in monitoring the patient’s rehabilitation as it pertains to the casual as well as the professional athlete.
-Specific attention is focused on nutrition; supplement use and providing an exercise prescription.
+Specific attention is focused on nutrition, supplement use and providing an exercise prescription.
+Orthopedic and Sports Medicine workshops are held and include: musculoskeletal examination, casting and splinting, joint aspirations and injections.

 Medicine Subspecialties